Lie-transform derivation of oscillation-center quasilinear theory: Oscillation-center phase-space transformation

-where $H_{1}({\bf P},t) \equiv 0$ in the absence of wave-particle resonances (e.g., when a uniform plasma is perturbed by a high-frequency wave \cite{Cary_Kaufman:1981}) and the oscillation-center momentum ${\bf P}$ is now an invariant.
-The transformation from Eq.~(\ref{eq:Ham_p}) to Eq.~(\ref{eq:Ham_oc}) is induced by the phase-space transformation (\ref{eq:Z_z}) through the {\it push-forward} operator ${\sf T}_{\delta}^{-1}$:
+where $H_{1}({\bf X},{\bf P},t) \equiv 0$ in the absence of wave-particle resonances (e.g., when a uniform plasma is perturbed by a high-frequency wave \cite{Cary_Kaufman:1977,Cary_Kaufman:1981}).
+The transformation from Eq.~(\ref{eq:Ham_p}) to Eq.~(\ref{eq:Ham_oc}) is induced by the phase-space transformation (\ref{eq:Z_z}) through the {\it push-forward} operator ${\sf T}_{\delta}^{-1}$, which yields the following Hamiltonian perturbation equation

 where

 where we have introduced the unperturbed total time derivative

 expressed in terms of the particle velocity ${\bf v} \equiv {\bf p}/m$.